KSP-KOS/KOS/doc/source/general/compiling.rst

 This process of transforming your script into Machine Language, or "ML" is called "Compiling".

-The "RUN" and "RUNPATH" commands do this silently, without telling you.
+The ":ref:`RUN`" and ":ref:`RUNPATH`" commands do this silently, without telling you.
 This is why you may have noticed the universe slightly stutter for a moment when you first run your program.
 Compiling is hard work for the universe to do.

 Why Do I Care?
 ~~~~~~~~~~~~~~